What Causes a Tooth to Need a Root Canal?

 Contact the Family Dentistry of Spokane

 There are a plethora of clinical reasons for needing a root canal treatment, but there is also a myriad of practical reasons why it's a wise choice to save the natural tooth.
-Endodontic therapy from our dental experts at Spokane Dentistry can help you maintain your natural smile, limit the need for ongoing dental work, and allow you to keep the lifestyle you love.
+Endodontic therapy from our root canal dentists & dental experts at Spokane Dentistry can help you maintain your natural smile, limit the need for ongoing dental work, and allow you to keep the lifestyle you love.
 With the right care, most teeth that undergo a professional root canal treatment can last a lifetime.
+Looking for a root canal dentist?
 Call today to learn more at (509) 822 – 5614.